 Workplace Accidents in Southern California

 Injuries from workplace accidents can happen in an office, on a construction site, or at any other type of job situation.
 These incidents can lead to injuries ranging from back injuries to catastrophic brain damage.
 No matter the circumstances, if you’ve been injured on the job, you may be eligible to file a workers’ compensation claim with the personalized help of a skilled, experienced attorney.

-At the Law Offices of Wax & Wax, our lawyers specialize in workers’ compensation and Social Security disability law.
-From our offices in Glendale and Santa Clarita, we serve workplace accident victims throughout the greater Los Angeles area.
+At the Law Offices of Wax & Wax, our Glendale workplace accident lawyers specialize in workers’ compensation and Social Security disability law.
+From our offices in Glendale and Santa Clarita, we have served workplace accident victims throughout the greater Los Angeles area since 1987.

 There are a number of accidents that may qualify you for workers’ compensation.
-Some of the most common include:
+Some of the most common work place accidents include:

 - Slip and falls